Round 1

 Concerns/Areas to Improve

-- Man coverage vs slot WRs
+- Man coverage vs NFL speed

-Los Angeles Rams Trade
+Lee Hunter - Los Angeles Rams Trade

 Strengths